i18next/i18next-mf2/README.md

   // which events on resourceSource should clear the cache, can be set to false or string of events separated by " "
   bindI18nStore: '',

+  // whether to enable MF2 functions that are not yet stable:
+  // :date, :datetime, :time, :math, :currency, :unit
+  mf2DraftFunctions: false,

+  // custom MF2 message functions
+  mf2Functions: undefined,

   // Will be run when parser throws an error.
 Can return any string, which can be used as a fallback, in case of broken translation.
-  // If omitted, the default swallows the error and returns the unsubstituted string (res)
+  // If omitted, the default swallows the error and returns the unsubstituted message source string
-  parseErrorHandler: (err, key, res, options) => {},
+  parseErrorHandler: (err, key, msgsrc, options) => {},

-  // Transform the language code prior to mf2 locale parsing, useful for supporting psuedo-locales like en-ZZ
+  // Transform the language code prior to MF2 locale parsing, useful for supporting psuedo-locales like en-ZZ
   // If omitted, the default leaves the language code as is
   parseLngForMf2: (lng) => lng,
 }